RePsychLing/TutorialSetup/README.md

 ## Integrated Development Environments

-Editing and running Julia code is supported in both the [Atom editor](https://atom.io) and [VSCode](https://code.visualstudio.com).
+Editing and running Julia code is supported in both [VSCode](https://code.visualstudio.com) and the [Atom editor](https://atom.io).
+They are IDEs similar to RStudio.
+The VSCode support is documented at https://www.julia-vscode.org.
 The Atom support is called Juno and is documented at https://junolab.github.io.
-The VSCode support is documented at https://www.julia-vscode.org
+At least on some systems VSCode recognizes default installations of Julia and automatically sets the necessary paths.
+We recommend to start with installations of Julia and VSCode.

 Either of these environments is fine for this workshop.

 ## Jupyter notebooks

 [Jupyter](https://jupyter.org) provides interactive notebooks in the browser.
 When the `IJulia` package is installed and built it installs a version of [`conda`](https://docs.conda.io/en/latest/) if it is not already available.
 The `jupyter-notebook` and `jupyter-lab` applications can be added through conda.
 If you haven't used Jupyter notebooks it is probably best to wait to install them at the workshop.